SOE Research Office

 Research Speakers Series

-Each month, we host the School of Education Research Speakers Series.
+Every semester, we host the School of Education Research Speakers Series.
 These talks will highlight one of our esteemed colleagues as they share insights from a recent publication or other scholarly product and how their work informs practice and policy.

 Description of the video: